foolin/golem-lang/tools/docs/md/tour.md

 ### Properties

-Structs can have properties defined on them, so that a given field has a 'getter' function, and optional 'setter' function.
+Structs can have properties defined on them using the `prop` keyword, so that a given field has a 'getter' function, and optional 'setter' function.
 The getter function must take 0 parameters, and the setter function must take 1 parameter.
 If the setter function is omitted, the property is readonly.
 Properties are useful for hiding the inner workings